ryanfitzer/Example-RequireJS-jQuery-Project/readme.md

 Your build will be located as a sibling directory to your project and named "Example-RequireJS-jQuery-Project-build" (you can change this in require-profile.js).

-**Bonus**: In the built version, you can update the script tag in index.html to use the [Almond][almond] build script.
+**Bonus**: In the built version, you can update the script tag in "index.html" to use the [Almond][almond] build script.
 Almond is a much smaller "shim" loader.
-If your built project doesn't need dynamic script loading, than this a much leaner and performant option.
+If your built project doesn't need dynamic script loading, than this could be a much leaner and performant option.

 [amd]: https://github.com/amdjs/amdjs-api/wiki/AMD
 [almond]: https://github.com/jrburke/almond